 All loans involving Foundation funds should be issued through normal Foundation or University procedures instead of through the use of departmental Foundation accounts.
 Loans are legal obligations and must comply with State and Federal regulations.
 If loans are issued through departmental Foundation accounts, the promissory note needs to be reviewed by the Office of General Counsel to ensure the validity of the note.

 In accordance with Chapter 6510 of the Policy and Procedures Manual, gifts or grants of property must be approved by the appropriate department head and their dean or director, before the property is accepted.
 Property gifts should be reported to the Controller's Office with the new DA-83 form, Changes to Inventory Records.

 If the gift will impose a significant fiscal obligation of $50,000 or more, the gift must be reviewed by the Board of Regents prior to the acceptance of the gift pursuant to K.S.A.76-724.
-Please contact the Office of the Vice President for Administration and Finance for more information.
+Please contact the Office of the Chief Financial Officer for more information.